 When expressing how music makes us feel, we may recall the quote: “where words fail, music speaks.”
 But what is it that makes it so special?
 Countless fans, communities, artists and inspirational Pinterest quotes would agree on a few things: live music speaks to our very souls, fuels our sense of identity and, as Madonna said best: “makes the people come together.”

-Music is the soundtrack to our most-treasured life moments, and 1 in 3 Australians declare it is their number one passion.
+Music is the soundtrack to our most-treasured life moments, and 75% of Brits declare it is their number one passion.
 Since live music is a crucial part of what makes our hospitality venues so special, we thought we’d break this down.

 Live music dominates our earning and spending

-Live spending in Australia has a 3:1 cost: community benefit ratio and provides almost 70,000 job opportunities within the entertainment industry.
+When the world wasn’t suffering from COVID, live music was providing almost 200k job opportunities to UK citizens.
 When creatives and hospitality come together, the entertainment sector brings more of a draw than any other sporting or national event, regardless of size, and continues to grow every year!

 When we think about an enriching experience that guarantees a good time, we think of live music.
 Fans consider live music experiences to be an investment, alongside essential items, bills and insurance.
 Music is something they are happy to sacrifice for and prioritise spending a large portion of their yearly income on attending gigs.
 Global entertainment company; Live Nation reported that ticket sales had surpassed $1.8B for the first half of 2022, which unsurprisingly correlates to music artists relying on live performance as their most viable source of income.

 It has the ability to regenerate